MBDesu/micro-frontends-poc/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 Adding a new MFE involves adding a new app to the project using the `@angular-architects/module-federation` schematic, then editing its and the shell's `webpack.config.js`.
 In the child app's `webpack.config.js`, you will need to add the root module to its exposures.
 For the shell's, you will need to add the new app as a remote.
-See the existing `wepback.config.js` files for examples.

 Summary:
 1. `ng add @angular-architects/module-federation --project <project name> --port <port>`
-2. Edit the new project's `webpack.config.js` and add it to the shell's `webpack.config.js` remotes.
+2. Edit the new project's `webpack.config.js` to expose its root module and add it to the shell's `webpack.config.js` remotes.
+3. Add routes to the shell's routing module to make the MFE accessible from the shell app
-3. Update the shared array as well if necessary
+4. Update the shared array as well if necessary

+See the existing `wepback.config.js` files in the shell and existing MFEs for examples.

 ## Further help